-I have mentioned that the mofussil expenses were LECTURE deductions included a variety of items, usually called muz-koorat. koorat or petty allowances.
+I have mentioned that the mofussil expenses were deducted in order to arrive at the net jumma.
+These The muzdeductions included a variety of items, usually called muz-koorat. koorat or petty allowances.
 The muzkoorat included the allowance to the zemindar as nankar or dustoorat, whether this allowance was provided for by a remission of revenue or by a money allowance.
 This was from five to ten per cent. of the collections originally.
 It also included the similar allowances to the headmen, canoongoes, putwarries, and village officers.
 Thus it included an item called mokuddemy, the headman's allowance of about five per cent.; or malikana to the ancient zemindar, who was sometimes the existing zemindar.
 Also an item of neemtucky the canoongoe's russoom; another item for the putwarry's russoom; paikan and gorayt, allowances for peons; kyally, the weighman's fees; with other allowances for repairing highways, for providing guides, and for deh khurcha, or general village expenses: all of which had to be deducted from the year's revenue in order to ascertain the amount to be actually paid by the zemindar.
 Besides these, certain deductions were allowed from the revenue for religious and charitable purposes.
 These originated in small assignments of the revenue made by the zemindars, and afterwards sanctioned by the State.
 Thus under the head of muzkoorat there were allowed in this account certain deductions for ayma, muddudmash, and enam endowments; rozinah for daily distributions; kheyrat for alms; chiraghy, for lamps for the tombs; kuddum-russool, for preserving the footprints of the prophet; mehurany, for entertaining fakeers; and other allowances for similar purposes.2

-1 See Harington's Analysis, Vol. III, 321, 340, 343, 344.
+See Harington's Analysis, Vol. III, 321, 340, 343, 344.

-2 Fifth Report, Vol. I, 216, 217, 310, 311.
+&lt;sup>2 Fifth Report, Vol. I, 216, 217, 310, 311.
 Harington's Analysis, Vol. III, 239, 321, 344.
 Baillie's Land Tax, xli.
 Land Tenure by a Civilian, 61.

+LECTURE

+V.

-Rent and revenue.
+Rent and

+revenue.